Updated July 24, 2023

 Such kind of an investment takes place when a VC or venture capitalist purchases shares of a newly set up or start-up company and chooses to hold the designation of a financial partner in the same.
 Unlike private equity, venture capital is a mechanism where the investment is often made into small businesses or start-up companies that show the potential of growth in the nearing time.

-Below are the Top 10 comparison between Private Equity vs Venture Capital:
+Below are the Top 10 comparisons between Private Equity vs Venture Capital:

 Key Differences Between Private Equity vs Venture Capital